jksman-commits/tesmart_kvm_control_panel/README.md

 Open your browser and navigate to http://localhost:9090.
 Switch between the connected PCs using the web interface by clicking on the respective buttons for PC1 through PC8.

-### 5. Automated Builds
-This repository is linked to Docker Hub and is automatically built whenever changes are pushed to GitHub.
-You can also pull the pre-built image from Docker Hub:

-docker pull jksman/tesmart_kvm_control_panel:latest
-Contributing
-Contributions are welcome!
-Please follow these steps to contribute:

 ### Fork the repository.
 Create a new branch (git checkout -b feature-branch).
 Commit your changes (git commit -m 'Add a new feature').